In a pinch with little time to clean? Turn to this DIY all purpose natural surface cleaner!

 This DIY all purpose natural surface cleaner works as one cleaner for almost everything!
 Clean your windows, microwave, sink, shower, oven, and more.

-If you find yourself in a similar situation this recipe for a DIY all-purpose natural surface cleaner will be your new best friend!
-Don’t let the word surface fool you – this cleaning solution can be applied to much more than just counter-tops.
+Now, don’t let the word surface fool you – this cleaning solution can be applied to much more than just countertops.

 It holds the simplicity of using just ONE cleaner for almost everything.